The temperature at the steamy pools of Chena Hot Springs in Alaska averages 106°F © Pung / Shutterstock

 Fastest way to get to the hot springs: Arrive by helicopter from Borealis Basecamp in Fairbanks, on dog-sledding tours or, during the summer, by hiking just over 10 miles from a trailhead some 100 miles by car from Fairbanks.

 Whereas Chena tends to draw the aurora-seeking masses to its sprawling outdoor hot pool, this more remote Alaskan hot-spring destination, 45 miles as the crow (or helicopter) flies north of Fairbanks, makes you earn it – which means hiking or flying in during the summer months, or arriving by dogsled or on skis when it’s snowy.
-As you might imagine, arriving by dog sled to Tolovana Hot Springs pretty much takes the cake.
+As you might imagine, arriving by dog sled at Tolovana Hot Springs pretty much takes the cake.
 You can head out with Arctic Dog Aventure Co. to reach the springs on multi-night dog sledding expeditions that promise one awesome adventure (and often the northern lights, too).

 Borealis Basecamp can also get you to the hot springs on day trips by helicopter, which is equally splendid.
 The hot springs come out of the earth at between 125 and 145°F, and you soak to enjoy them in small, hot-tub-like pools.
 Yet what makes this place special is being deep in the wilderness of northern Alaska, so comfortable in such very wild surroundings.

-Planning tip: If you dare, be brave and take it all off: the skin feel is exceptional.
-And when are you ever going to find yourself in such a remote place for hot-spring hopping again?
+Planning tip: If you dare, be brave and take it all off.
+The skin feel is exceptional.
+And when are you ever going to find yourself in such a remote place for hot spring hopping again?

 10. Burgdorf Hot Springs, Idaho